bytefish/ElasticUtils/README.md

 ## Description ##

-[ElasticUtils] is a library for working with Elasticsearch 2.x and Elasticsearch 5.x in Java.
+[ElasticUtils] is a library for working with Elasticsearch 2, Elasticsearch 5 and Elasticsearch 6 in Java.

 The Elasticsearch Java API is quite complex when it comes to the Bulk Insert API and the Mapping API.
 So I wrote the [ElasticUtils] library, which hides most of the complexity when working with Elasticsearch API.
 It greatly simplifies working with the Elasticsearch